viky-ai/website/blog/_posts/2019-12-17-agent-number/2019-12-17-agent-number.md

 Here are a few letter numbers:

 * twenty (20)
-* two hundred and forty two (242)
+* two hundred and forty-two (242)
-* one hundred and sixty thousand four hundred and thirty two (160432)
+* one hundred and sixty thousand four hundred and thirty-two (160432)
-* two hundred and fifty billion three hundred and twenty millions one hundred and sixty thousand four hundred and thirty two (250320160432)
+* two hundred fifty billion three hundred twenty million one hundred sixty thousand four hundred thirty-two (250320160432)

 Many other languages can be added with the following rule: add the new language in this agent (by creating a copy) and then share the results with us.
 We most certainly will add the new language to the viky.ai Numbers agent.